Specifications for organising ERA’s congresses and meetings

 VI.
 Appointment and Role of the Paper Selection Committee (PSC)

 The Chair of the Paper Selection Committee is appointed by the Council.
 He/she must be an ERA Full Member.
 His/her mandate is for 3 years.
-He/she should be nominated as PSC Chair-Elect, from one of the current ERA Ordinary Council members, possibly as soon as he/she is elected into Council.
+He/she should be nominated as PSC Chair Elect one year before the end of the term of the current PSC Chair, from one of the current ERA Ordinary Council members, possibly as soon as he/she is elected into Council.
 He/she will work closely in collaboration with the current Chair until he/she officially starts his/her term the following year.
 The full list of duties of the Chair of the PSC can be found here.

 During his/her term if he/she is not a current Council Member, he/she can be invited to Council Meetings when necessary but does not have any voting rights, in any case, he/she should be invited to participate in the pre-Congress Council meeting of the year of the Congress.
 For the rules regarding the reimbursement policy in these cases, one must refer to the General Rules for ERA Committees.